All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Glycosaminoglycan Production

-Glycosaminoglycans (GAGs), including chondroitin sulfate and hyaluronic acid, are essential components of cartilage and synovial fluid.
+Glycosaminoglycans (GAGs), including chondroitin sulfate and hyaluronic acid, are important components of cartilage and synovial fluid.
 They provide cushioning, lubrication, and shock absorption within the joint.
 GHK-Cu has been shown to stimulate the synthesis of GAGs, which may support the maintenance and repair of cartilage tissue .

 By supporting both collagen and GAG production, GHK-Cu may help maintain the structural integrity of the joint's extracellular matrix.